-The price at which open-ended schemes repurchase its units and close-ended schemes redeem its units upon maturity.
+The price at which open-ended schemes repurchase their units and close-ended schemes redeem their units upon maturity.
 These prices are determined using NAV.

 Risk-free is the absence of credit risk.
 These are investment instruments where there is a guaranteed assurance of returns.
 Typically, government securities or securities that are backed/guaranteed by the government are considered risk-free.

 ‘r’ is the correlation coefficient.
 The square of the same is known as R-squared.
-The statistic shows the proportion of the determined variables that are explained by others.
+The statistic shows the proportion of the determining variables that are explained by others.